 “The answer to great future leaders.
 Take this opportunity and hold it like an egg”

-The Team Behind Project iSWEST – Team Nsesa
+Team Nsesa – The Team Behind Project iSWEST

-The program was organized by Team Nsesa, a team of highly motivated young Ghanaian professionals, passionate about creating change by promoting a culture of innovation.
+The program was organized by Team Nsesa, a team of highly motivated young Ghanaian scientists and engineers, passionate about creating change by promoting a culture of innovation.
 Nsesa literally means change in the Ghanaian language, Twi.
 Our vision is to spur an “Innovation Revolution” in Africa: a movement in which young people across the length and breadth of the continent are developing innovative solutions to problems in their communities using STEM.

-The founding team members are as follows: George Boateng, alumnus of Dartmouth College, USA, Isaac Sesi and Victor Kumbol both alums of the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
+The founding team members are as follows: George Boateng, alum of Dartmouth College, USA, Isaac Sesi and Victor Kumbol both alums of the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
 We met in high school and we now live in different parts of the world, tens of thousand of kilometres apart, across 2 different continents and time zones.
 But we’re driven by a common passion to see Africa transformed through science and technology and neither the distance nor the difference in time zones can stop us!

 Partners and Sponsors